LeongWZ/peggle-clone/README.md

 ### Key Components

 #### GameEngine
 The `GameEngine` class manages the overall game state and interactions.
-It includes methods for launching the ball, refreshing the game state, and handling collisions.
+It includes methods for launching the ball and refreshing the game state.

 #### GameState
-The `GameState` struct represents a snapshot of the game state at a particular point in time.
+The `GameState` protocol represents a snapshot of the game state at a particular point in time.
 It includes the current ball, all pegs, and collided pegs.
-It is **immutable**.

-#### GameBoundaryDelegate
-The `GameBoundaryDelegate` protocol provides boundary information for checking if balls are out of bounds.

-#### GameCollidable
-The GameCollidable protocol represents objects that can collide with other `GameCollidable` objects.
-It includes properties for the restitution coefficient and methods for handling collisions.

 #### Ball
 The `Ball` struct represents a ball in the game.
-It implements the `GameCollidable` protocol.
 It is **immutable**.
-It includes properties for the ball's mass, radius, and position.
-It has methods for moving the ball and handling collisions which return the transformed version of the ball.

 #### Boundary
 The `Boundary` struct represents the boundary of the game area.
-It implements the `GameCollidable` protocol.
 It includes properties for the width and height of the boundary and methods for checking if the ball is out of bounds.

 #### PegModelable
 The `PegModelable` protocol represents a peg model in the game.
-It implements the `GameCollidable` protocol.
 It includes properties for the peg's ID, board ID, radius, and center.

 ## Physics Engine